CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ## search.html

-Now we need to create `/search.html` which has a search box, a placeholder for displaying results, a JSON output of all the content we want to search on and includes our JavaScript libraries.
+Now we need to create `/search.html`.
+This file has a search box, a placeholder for displaying results, a JSON output of all the content we want to search on and includes our JavaScript libraries:

 {% raw %}
 ~~~html